 “Roger that, Conejos 4.”

 I stopped the car broadside in the road, and flipped on the spotlight on that side.
 My overheads were already on, warning oncoming traffic.
 I grabbed my flashlight, and the hand held radio.
 I ran to the car.
-Two girls were in the back of the car, both of them scared out of their minds.
-Already a crowd had gathered, people spilled out of the nearby night club, attracted by the sight of something out of the ordinary, a chance to see chaos exemplified, and maybe even see someone die.
+Two girls cowered in the back of the car, both of them scared out of their minds.
+Already a crowd had gathered.
+All the partyers spilled out of the nearby night club, attracted by the sight of something out of the ordinary.
+It was a chance to see chaos exemplified, and maybe even see someone die.
 I shook my head and reminded myself that I was dealing with a species that had tossed common sense and logic into the trash can thousands of years before.

 Then I saw Pat Wheat standing there.
 If there was one person who could help me right then and there, it was him.
 “Pat,” I yelled.
 “I need your help.”